How Is Structural Racism Reinforced Through Food?

 Marilisa Navarro, PhD, Assistant Professor of African American Studies in Jefferson’s College of Humanities and Science

-Food is a basic necessity of life.
+This is a central theme of Dr. Navarro’s research.
 The reality is that access to nutritious food is not a guarantee for everyone, especially for low-income and marginalized communities.
-Marilisa Navarro, PhD, an assistant professor of African American Studies in Jefferson’s College of Humanities and Science studies not only the ways in which food reinforces racism, but also how oppressed communities produce power within this system.
-Find out more about Professor Navarro’s research and the questions she’s trying to answer.
+Dr. Navarro studies not only the link between food and racism, but also how oppressed communities produce power within this system.
+Find out more about Dr. Navarro’s research and the questions she’s trying to answer.

 Q: What is your research focus?